joshp23/YOURLS-Compliance/README.md

 ### WON'T DO:
 1. Flagged links need to be sanitized against known blacklists (ex: GSB, etc.) and deleted.
 This is not a part of the current release, as other plugins, such as [Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check blacklists before link submissionn and recheck them on redirects.
 It is highly reccomended that one of the existing blacklist plugins be used.
-2. Project Honeypot's http:BL implimented in order to prevent acces from known abusers.
-This very necessary feature ~~needs to be~~ has already been turned into it's own entity, [here](https://github.com/joshp23/YOURLS-httpBL).

 ### TODO:
 Please see the [TODO](https://github.com/joshp23/YOURLS-Compliance/issues/10) list.